Menu Close

 How Your Marital Loneliness May Have Happened

 How’d this happen to you?
-You guys were all about communicating, laughing, enjoying one another’s company and lives.
+You guys were all about communication, laughing, enjoying one another’s company and lives.
 When did it go pear-shaped?
-It can be the result of multiple things, or just one specific reason.
+Loss of communication and the feelings of loneliness can be the result of multiple things, or just one specific reason.

 Work Pressures